Reed-CompBio/spras/docs/tutorial/intermediate.rst

 2. Open a ``pathway.txt`` file

 Each file lists the network edges that were reconstructed for that specific run.
-The format includes columns for the two interacting nodes, the rank, and the edge direction
+The format includes columns for the two interacting nodes, the rank, and the edge direction.

 For example, the file  ``egfr-mincostflow-params-42UBTQI/pathway.txt`` contains the following reconstructed subnetwork: